vibe-project/vibe-examples/archetype/vibe-java-server/platform/jwa1/README.md

 **Note**

-* This example runs on Jetty but you can run it on other Java WebSocket API implementations.
+* This example uses Servlet 3 as well as Java webSocket API 1 and runs on Jetty but you can run it on other platform like Tomcat implementing Servlet 3 and Java WebSocket API 1.
-* Java WebSocket API 1 has no support of HTTP.
-You have to use only WebSocket transport.
-* To use it together with Servlet 3, you should declare `Server` as `static`, use vendor-specific API or introduce CDI.
+* To share `Server` between Servlet platform and JWA platform, it is declared as `static`.